 A number of procedures are designed to eliminate the fine lines and wrinkles in the skin.
-Often these wrinkles occur in the corners of the eyes (laugh lines), the lip, or forehead.
+Often, these wrinkles occur in the corners of the eyes (laugh lines), lips, or forehead.
 Such fine lines cannot be removed by classic facelift techniques or other methods of skin tightening.
-Chemical peel, dermabrasion, and laser skin resurfacing are methods that specifically address such problems.
+Chemical peel, dermabrasion, and skin resurfacing are methods that specifically address such problems.
 Each technique uses a different method of creating a superficial burn in the face.
 The new skin formed by the deeper layers will be tighter and have fewer wrinkles.

-Laser skin resurfacing is similar to chemical peels and dermabrasion; however, the removal of the top layers of skin is performed with the use of laser light.
+Skin resurfacing is similar to chemical peels and dermabrasion; however, the removal of the top layers of skin is performed with the use of laser light.
 Highly sophisticated technology has made it possible to precisely control the depth of skin that is removed by laser light.
 Therefore, the precision of this resurfacing technique makes it ideal for the treatment of wrinkles and sun damaged skin.
-Laser skin resurfacing offers a new and exciting alternative to chemical peel and dermabrasion for the treatment of photo aging, acne scars, and multiple superficial fine wrinkles.
+Skin resurfacing offers a new and exciting alternative to chemical peel and dermabrasion for the treatment of photoaging, acne scars, and multiple superficial fine wrinkles.

 With all these techniques, the immediate postoperative period is characterized by swelling of the face and treated areas.
-After a few days, this swelling will subside and the newly formed skin will emerge as a bright pink color, similar to intense sunburn.
-Your skin will remain sensitive for some time after these procedures, and you will have to wear sun block when going outdoors for several months, due to the sensitivity of the newly formed skin.
-Shortly after the procedure you will be able to wear make-up, and within a few weeks you may engage in strenuous activity.
+After a few days, this swelling will subside, and the newly formed skin will emerge as a bright pink color that is similar to intense sunburn.
+Your skin will remain sensitive for some time after these procedures, and you will have to wear sunblock when going outdoors for several months due to the sensitivity of the newly formed skin.
+Shortly after the procedure, you will be able to wear makeup, and within a few weeks, you may engage in strenuous activity.

 The choice of the technique that is most suited for you may depend on your skin quality, tone, or color.
-The success of these procedures also may depend on these factors, as well as your lifestyle and heredity.
+The success of these procedures also may depend on these factors in addition to your lifestyle and genetics.
 On occasion, permanent pigment changes may result from these procedures.
 You should discuss with your surgeon what technique would be best for you.

-Laser skin resurfacing is a procedure that helps counteract the effects of aging by removing the top layers of the skin of the face, thereby eliminating wrinkles, blemishes, and large facial pores.
-As we age, wrinkles occur in the corners of the eyes (laugh lines), the lip, or forehead.
+Skin resurfacing is a procedure that helps counteract the effects of aging by removing the top layers of the skin of the face, eliminating wrinkles, blemishes, and large facial pores.
+As we age, wrinkles occur in the corners of the eyes (laugh lines), lips, or forehead.
 Such fine lines cannot be removed by classic facelift techniques or other methods of skin tightening.
 Resurfacing procedures, such as chemical peels, dermabrasions, and laser resurfacing, are methods that specifically address such problems.
-Each technique uses a different method of creating a superficial burn in the face.
+Each technique uses a different method of creating a superficial burn on the face.
 The new skin formed by the deeper layers will be tighter and have fewer wrinkles.

 In the first consultation, you will have a chance to discuss your concerns with our patient care coordinators and Dr. Marefat.
 We will explain what you need to know about your procedure and help to determine what is best for you.
 You will receive information booklets, review before and after photographs, and receive pricing on the procedure.

-There will be a moderate amount of swelling with laser skin resurfacing.
+There will be a moderate amount of swelling with skin resurfacing.
 You cannot do this procedure and plan to go back to work the following week.
 Most patients elect to take 2 weeks off from work.
 This would give them adequate time to recover sufficiently from the procedure and to be seen without drawing attention.
-Although most of the evidence of treatment will have has disappeared by the end of the 3rd week, the ultimate result of laser skin resurfacing will not be evident until at least 5 or 6 months have passed.
+Although most of the evidence of treatment will have has disappeared by the end of the 3rd week, the ultimate result of skin resurfacing will not be evident until at least 5-6 months have passed.
 You should expect a moderate degree of redness in the facial skin during this period, which will slowly resolve.
 This is because lasers create new vessel growth in the skin and give a blush to the face.
-As this blush subsides, you will have a lighter color in the area that was treated, as compared to your natural skin color.
+As this blush subsides, you will have a lighter color in the area that was treated as compared to your natural skin color.
 This depigmentation results from all resurfacing procedures to one extent or another.
 There is a greater degree of depigmentation with deep treatment.
-You will also remain very sensitive to sunlight and, therefore, we recommend using sun block to protect the skin from direct sunlight.
+You will also remain very sensitive to sunlight, so we recommend using sunblock to protect the skin from direct sunlight.

-You should be able to put make-up on your bruises after one week.
+You should be able to put makeup on your bruises after a week.

 You can pay for your treatment by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for a procedure several weeks in advance, you may pay by personal check.

-With laser skin resurfacing there should not be any scars.
-Scarring may occur if the skin has been deeply treated and the regenerating cells have been destroyed.
-This is why very deep pock marks or deep wrinkles cannot be completely effaced.
+With skin resurfacing, there should not be any scars.
+Scarring may occur if the skin has been deeply treated, resulting in regenerating cells being destroyed.
+This is why very deep pock marks or deep wrinkles cannot be completely removed.

 Yes.
-However, the pain involved in laser skin resurfacing procedures is very tolerable.
-We have heard our patients describe it as “discomfort” or “soreness.”
+However, the pain involved in skin resurfacing procedures is very tolerable.
+We have heard our patients describe it as discomfort or soreness.
 Many patients do not finish the pain medications prescribed to them for pain relief.
 Having said that, remember that pain is very subjective, and it is not easy to predict what degree of pain you will have.

-If you are having a regular laser skin resurfacing procedure, you will be asleep.
+If you are having a regular skin resurfacing procedure, you will be asleep.
 It is to your advantage to be comfortable and have an anesthesiologist monitor your heart and lungs.
-This would also help the surgeon because he can concentrate on his work and accomplish what he wishes to do with expediency.
+This would also help the surgeon because he can concentrate on his work and accomplish what he wishes to do with relative ease.

-Laser skin resurfacing is performed in an outpatient surgical facility in Virginia under general anesthesia.
-Only in rare situations, in which the patient may have medical risk factors, does Dr. Marefat suggest a hospital environment.
-In certain cases, where the area being treated is very small and amenable to local anesthesia, you may have the procedure done in the office.
+Skin resurfacing is performed in an outpatient surgical facility in Virginia under general anesthesia.
+Only in rare situations in which the patient may have medical risk factors does Dr. Marefat suggest a hospital environment.
+In certain cases, where the area being treated is very small, you may have the procedure done in the office.

-Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss laser skin resurfacing in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss skin resurfacing in Virginia.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

-Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of laser skin resurfacing in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with laser skin resurfacing in Virginia today.
+Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of skin resurfacing in Virginia.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with skin resurfacing in Virginia today.